 Although rare, trauma to the outside of the elbow can also cause tearing of the ECRB tendon, triggering the symptoms of tennis elbow.
 In addition, if you are between the ages of 30 and 50, you run a higher risk of developing tennis elbow than older or younger individuals.

 Does this sound like you?
 If so, contact one of our board-certified elbow specialists today!
-Our orthopedic surgeons specialize in minimally invasive treatments for elbow pain, such as platelet-rich plasma therapy!
+Our orthopedic surgeons specialize in minimally invasive treatments for elbow pain!

 Find your condition with our 2-minute Condition Checker.